syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/appearance.md

 ---
 layout: post
-title: Customizing the appearance of Essential Xamarin.Android Chart
+title: Customizing the appearance of Essential Xamarin.Android Chart Control | Syncfusion
-description: Learn how to customize the appearance of Chart using palettes.
+description: Learn how to customize the appearance of Syncfusion Xamarin.Android Chart(SfChart) control and its elements using palette.
 platform: Xamarin.Android
 control: Chart
 documentation: ug
 ---

-# Color Palette
+# Appearance in Xamarin.Android Chart(SfChart)

 ## Apply palette for Series